Astronomy Essentials

 Read more: Why no eclipse at every full and new moon?

-Diagram: Sun on left, Earth casting shadow, moon in shadow.
+Diagram of the sun on left, Earth in the middle casting shadow, moon in shadow on right.

-In a lunar eclipse, Earth’s shadow falls on the moon.
+During a lunar eclipse, Earth’s shadow falls on the moon.
 So if the moon passes through the dark central shadow of Earth – the umbra – a partial or total lunar eclipse takes place.
-On the other hand, if the moon only passes through the outer part of the shadow (the penumbra), a subtle penumbral eclipse occurs.
+But if the moon only passes through the outer part of the shadow (the penumbra), a subtle penumbral eclipse occurs.
 Diagram via Fred Espenak’s Lunar Eclipses for Beginners.
 Used with permission.

-The fact is, a full moon is up only at night.
-And a total lunar eclipse is visible from all of Earth that is experiencing night while the eclipse is taking place.
-However, some will see the eclipse better than others, depending on location.
+A full moon is up only at night.
+And a total lunar eclipse is visible from all parts of Earth that are experiencing night while the eclipse is taking place.
+But some will see the eclipse more clearly, or more thoroughly, than others, depending on location.
 For example, some will see it at moonrise or moonset, when the moon is low in the sky.

 Find the moon’s path with respect to Earth’s umbral and penumbral shadows below.

-Partial lunar eclipse: Diagram of moon passing through Earth's shadow and map showing eclipse visibility.
+Diagram of moon passing through the shadow of Earth and map showing eclipse visibility.

 Maps and data for the partial lunar eclipse